Jones v Lock: Facts

 The wife said the baby might tear it, and the father said, ‘it is his own, and he may do what he likes with it’.
 He locked it in the safe and died six days later.
 It was argued that although there was never an outright transfer, because he had not actually endorsed the cheque by signing it, there was no trust of the cheque for the baby.
+"Based on the surrounding circumstances," apparently the father was "in a fit of pique," according to one casebook.

 Judgment

 The Court of Appeal in Chancery held that there was no trust, because the father’s intention was an outright transfer.
 They refused to perfect an imperfect gift through a successful declaration of trust.
 Lord Cranworth LC gave the judgment of the court.